NVIDIA/proxyfs/README.md

 At this point, you have a separate Docker Container running each of the ProxyFS services.
 Inside the `iclient` Docker Container, the `/mnt` directory will be the FUSE mount point to your ProxyFS file system.

-Both the `imgr` and `iclient` services provide an HTTP endpoint that, due to the port mapping specified in `docker-compose.yml`, should be reachable from a browser in the host:
+For either the up cases (i.e. `dev` or `iclient`), both the `imgr` and `iclient` services provide an HTTP endpoint that, due to the port mapping specified in `docker-compose.yml`, should be reachable from a browser in the host:

 * `imgr` - http://localhost:15346/
 * `iclient` - http://localhost:15347/